Fes Festival of World Sacred Music 2021

 What else is there to do in Fez?

 Every year, we host an excursion to the UNESCO World Heritage Roman site of Volubilis followed by a delicious lunch in the pretty pilgrimage town of Moulay Idriss Zerhoun.
-This is scheduled for the Wednesday of the festival when there are no concerts until 18h00, so you won’t miss a thing.
 Contact us for details: firstname.lastname@example.org.

 We also have plenty of other activities from the ever-popular Artisanal Affairs tour, a tour of the Mellah, the old Jewish quarter, cooking classes, Architectural Insights into the wonders of the Fez medina and plenty more.
 Check out some ideas here.